Canadian Natural Resources Limited research snapshot

 ai Confidence

-High for market data, share count, 2025 revenue, net earnings, production, reserves, and reported capital policy.
+High for market data, share count, FY2025 revenue and net earnings, Q1 2026 production, dividend policy, and debt levels.
 Medium for short-term technical levels and commodity-linked estimates because they can change daily.

 investment Certainty

 Medium.
-CNQ is well documented and has a large long-life asset base, but investor outcomes remain materially exposed to commodity prices, policy, emissions costs, and the execution of its capital-return framework.
+CNQ is well documented and operationally strong, but the current price already reflects a large part of the recovery, and investor outcomes remain exposed to commodity prices, policy, emissions costs, and the durability of the capital-return framework.

 Quick verdict table